MUnique/Log4Net.CoreSignalR/README.md

 The main use case for MUnique.Log4Net.CoreSignalR is building a log viewer on your website that gives easy visibility to diagnostic information and errors logged on the server.

-## .NET Standard / Core
+## .NET 5
-This project uses the new [SignalR](https://github.com/aspnet/SignalR) library for .NET Standard/Core.
-It requires .NET Standard 2.0, because SignalR requires it as well.
+This project uses the new [SignalR](https://github.com/aspnet/SignalR) library for .NET 5.
 You can find a similar project for the regular version of the .net framework [here](https://github.com/MUnique/log4net.SignalR).

 ## Getting started